whitelizard/json-transformer/README.md

 Transform an object (e.g parsed from JSON) through dynamic transforms, enabling JSON "rules" that allows controlled code execution.

+> Tip: Check out [ploson](https://npmjs.org/package/ploson) if you need something more robust, simpler & more competent.
+This package is a kind of predecessor to **ploson**.

 ## Intro

 Imaging having this object (nonsense rules, but to show some different examples):